 Always choose attitude over experience.
 Always.Barbara Corcoran

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 10 Episode 3.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
 If you don’t see a business on this list, they were not actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.

 List with all the appearances in season 10 episode 3:

 - Beyond Sushi – Vegan Sushi and Catering

 - Bundil Turns Spare Change Into Cryptocurrency

 Shark Tank Air Date: 10/21/18 – Season 10 – Episode 3

 Entrepreneurs: Sarah Polon and Marilyn Polon

-The soups are low in sodium and have none of the preservatives and unnecessary ingredients found in your typical off-the-shelf soup and are low in sodium.
+The soups have none of the unnecessary ingredients or preservatives found in your typical off-the-shelf soup and are low in sodium.

 They are also gluten-free and have no peanuts.
 Organic coconut milk may be found in some of the soups.
-Soupergirl soups are 100% plant-based, dairy-free and certified kosher.
+Soupergirl soups are dairy-free, 100% plant-based, and certified kosher.